Manipulating Amazon S3 Object Key Names for Disk

 substitutions: ":" : "$COLON$" "," : "$COMMA$" operations: - exportBucket: mybucket prefix: myprefix, targetDirectory: data,

-When you use the above options, you can enter an Amazon S3 object name, such as:
+When you use the preceding options, you can enter an Amazon S3 object name, such as:

 AWS Import/Export performs the substitution, and the object name becomes the following fully qualified file name on your device.